yu0bab/vxsacademy-course-s-/09 - Functions.md

 Hey cool, it's drawing Preston again!
 And what's better, we can run the function again to get 2 Prestons.
 But if you were to try that (and I would encourage you to), you would notice that you only see 1 Preston.
 Why?
 Well, think about it: we didn’t change X or Y for the second Preston, so they were drawn on top of each other.
 How can we change the X and Y values?

 # Parameters
 For the rect and ellipse functions, we can put in some numbers describing the position and size of them.
 With fill and stroke, we can put in 3 numbers describing the color we want.
-The numbers you put into functions are called parameters.
+The values you put into functions are called parameters.
+When you make a rect or ellipse function, the X, Y, width, and height are parameters to those functions.
 This is how you can make parameters for custom functions:
 ```js
 //the parameters can be used just like variables.
 var functionName = function(parameter, anotherParameter){